crepusidiem123/cse15l-lab-reports/lab_report_3.md

 <img width="948" alt="image" src="https://user-images.githubusercontent.com/130092052/236888859-2a599f36-dbb0-4bf2-ad98-698a3853c1c9.png">

 * "-n": Prefix each line of output with the line number within its input file.
 (Advised by ChatGPT)
+> Could be useful when we want to pinpoint the exact position of the matching so that we could use vim or some other text editor to make changes, or even solely to check for the context around.

 `grep -n "arm" technical/911report/Chapter-1.txt`
 Part of its output is shown below: